rgarcia-herrera/party/README.md

 relational database.
 The ORM makes it easy to query the agents and it allows for a distributed arquitechture.

-[model.py](model.py) holds the class definitions.
+ - [model.py](model.py) holds the class definitions.

-[sim_setup.py](sim_setup.py) is the equivalent of NetLogo's setup routine.
+ - [sim_setup.py](sim_setup.py) is the equivalent of NetLogo's setup routine.
 In this case it initializes the simulation by creating all necessary tables in the database.

-[guest_agent.py](guest_agent.py) is the equivalent of the toGo stance, except it makes a single agent run.
+ - [guest_agent.py](guest_agent.py) is the equivalent of the toGo stance, except it makes a single agent run.
 Each agent runs as a separate process, in this way we can use all available CPUs.
 They share the simulation space by being clients of the database server.

-[sim_run_all_guests.py](sim_run_all_guests.py) will print out a command to run each guest agent.
+ - [sim_run_all_guests.py](sim_run_all_guests.py) will print out a
+   command to run each guest agent.
 These commands end with an & so they will be run on the background.
 This script is meant to be piped to sh.

-[sim_monitor.py](sim_monitor.py) periodically queries the database and logs collected samples of the simulation states.
+ - [sim_monitor.py](sim_monitor.py) periodically queries the database and logs collected samples of the simulation states.

+# Example workflow

-An example workflow can be seen in [sim_go.sh]: this script setups a simulation, a monitor and a bunch of agents and runs them all.
+An example workflow can be seen in [sim_go.sh](sim_go.sh): this script setups a simulation, a monitor and a bunch of agents and runs them all.
 It even creates a plot like this one: